junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Castiel --" Lucifer starts calling him in a raspy singing tone.

-Cas glares at him through the screen, decidedly ignoring him.
+Cas glares at him through the screen, then looks away, decidedly ignoring him.
 Dean had said not to interact with Lucifer too, not that he would want for any reason.

 "Castiel ~ I know you are there ~ I know you can hear me ~ " Lucifer is relentlessly annoying.

 Cas covers his ears, shutting his eyes.

 "You know you don't need those to hear me, right?"
 Lucifer says through the angelic wavelength, as if he sees exactly what he was doing.
 The Devil's grating voice directly sound up in his head, sawing it off in two halves.
+His headache is so bad that for a moment, the pain blinds his vision.
+He has to press the temple hard and wait for the wave of pain to ease slightly to be able to walk again without tripping over anything.

 Castiel stomps to the dungeon.
 "What do you want."